kubernetes-sigs/gateway-api/site-src/api-types/tlsroute.md

 For a listener of type `TLS`, defining the field `tls.mode` is mandatory.

 This field can contain two values:
-* Passthrough - Means the traffic will be directed to the backends without being unencrypted
+* Passthrough - Means the traffic will be directed to the backends while remaining encrypted
 * Terminate - Means the encrypted traffic will be terminated at the Gateway, and then pass the unencrypted TCP packets to one or more backends.

 You can also attach routes to specific sections of the parent resource.